uds-psl/coq-library-undecidability/README.md

 ```

 Notice that it is __essential to compile__ this file __before reviewing__, with `make TRAKHTENBROT/summary.vo` as explained above,
-because this will compile all the library file on which the review `TRAKHTENBROT/summary.v` file depends.
+because this will compile all the library file on which the review `summary.v` file depends.

 ### Troubleshooting